luaguides

 The moonscript module also gives you moonscript.loadstring(code) and moonscript.compile(code) for working with code as strings.

-Compiling to File for Distribution
+Compiling to file for distribution

 If you want to distribute Lua code without requiring MoonScript at runtime, compile ahead of time: